radarbot-team/radarbot-team-best-pratices/backend/event-driven/README.md

 4. [References](#4-references)

-## 1. Introduction to Event-Driven Architectures
+## 1. Introduction to Event-Driven
 ---

-Event-driven architecture is a software architecture pattern that promotes the production, detection, consumption of, and reaction to events.
+Event-driven is a software architecture pattern that promotes the production, detection, consumption of, and reaction to events.

 This kind of architectures has follow features:
 - Enables high performance, highly scalable systems